sazan10/eproxy/README.md

 # Eproxy

-Eproxy is a content-rewriting proxy that can also double as a cheap CDN, a proxy that
+Eproxy is a proxy that can also double as a cheap CDN, a proxy that

-* rewrites HTML, CSS and JavaScript so you'll always stay on the proxy
+* rewrites HTML, CSS and JavaScript (planned) so you'll always stay on the proxy
-* supports cookies
+* supports cookies (planned)
 * supports all HTTP methods
 * supports HTTPS
 * caches content
 * lets you customize the socket and HTTP setup
-* uses a real parser for HTML, CSS and JavaScript
+* uses a real parser for HTML, CSS and JavaScript (planned)
 * attempts to be as secure as possible

 In other words, something you can use in a company network to look at questionable sites without needing to install anything.
 Or a cheap accelerator for your static content.